On differentiability of volume time functions: Smoothing anti-Lipschitz time functions

 By Lemma \ref{nox}, $\tau^-_\varphi$ would be anti-Lipschitz on that open subset of $U$ for which $c(q)>c(p)/2$ (with anti-Lipschitz constant $C=c(p)/2$), and hence, given the arbitrariness of $p$, $\tau_\varphi^-$ would be locally anti-Lipschitz.

-Now, observe that we can find $r>0$, sufficiently small, so that the ball $B_h(p,r)$ is contained in a past-distinguishing neighborhood contained in a convex neighborhood, so that for every $q\in B_h(p,r)$, the intersection of $\dot J^-(q)$ with the ball of radius $r$, $B_h(p,r)$, is a smooth null hypersurface except at the tip $q$.
+Now, observe that we can find $r>0$, sufficiently small, so that the ball $B_h(p,r)$ is contained in a past-distinguishing neighborhood contained in a convex neighborhood contained in a globally hyperbolic neighborhood, so that for every $q\in B_h(p,r)$, the intersection of $\dot J^-(q)$ with the ball of radius $r$, $B_h(p,r)$, is a smooth null hypersurface except at the tip $q$.
 Let $\phi_p$ be a smooth non-negative ``cut-off" function such that $\phi_p\le 1$, $\phi_p(q)=1$ for $q\in B_h(p,r/2)$ and with support in $U:=B_h(p,r)$.
 Let

 where $X$ is the already introduced Jacobi field which depends only on the $h$-normalized future-directed causal vector $X(q)$ in a continuous way.
 As already explained, the integrand is non-negative when the formula is rewritten in terms of the coordinate-Lebesgue measure, and the integral is positive and continuous.
 By construction, $c(q)$ is then continuous and positive.